FOMC statement on revised policy exit principles

 Policy Normalization Principles and Plans:

-During its recent meetings, the Federal Open Market Committee (FOMC) discussed ways to normalise the stance of monetary policy and the Federal Reserve's securities holdings.
+During its recent meetings, the Federal Open Market Committee (FOMC) discussed ways to normalize the stance of monetary policy and the Federal Reserve's securities holdings.

 The discussions were part of prudent planning and do not imply that normalization will necessarily begin soon.
 The Committee continues to judge that many of the normalization principles that it adopted in June 2011 remain applicable.